Sizzling Facts about Fireworks

 - Never use fireworks while under the influence of drugs or alcohol.

 Whether you are setting off your own fireworks, twirling around sparklers with friends, or watching a fireworks show, injuries can happen to anyone at any time.
 Stay alert during your 4th of July festivities, and use caution when dealing with fireworks.
 If you or a loved one is injured by fireworks, call our personal injury attorneys to schedule a free consultation.
-We have three office locations in Charleston, Goose Creek, and Summerville.
+We have three office locations in North Charleston, Goose Creek, and Summerville.
 To learn more, visit steinberglawfirm.com or call us at (843) 720-2800.